Dionnah Jackson-Durrett named head coach of UMKC Roos

-KANSAS CITY, Mo. — Former Texas Longhorn associate head coach Dionnah Jackson-Durrett is the new head coach of the UMKC women’s basketball team.
+KANSAS CITY, Mo. — Former Texas Longhorn associate head coach Dionnah Jackson-Durrett is the new head coach of the University of Missouri-Kansas City women’s basketball team.

 The St. Louis native served as assistant head coach with Texas for the past two seasons and help lead the team to consecutive Elite Eight appearances.